Cameo Rose Country Inn

 MONROE (40 minutes south)

-Monroe Balloon Rally – Monroe – Spectators get your cameras and snap photos of a sky full of colorful balloons usually held on Fathers Day weekend at the Green County fairgrounds.
+Monroe Balloon Rally and Blues – Monroe – Spectators get your cameras and snap photos of a sky full of colorful balloons usually held on Fathers Day weekend at the Green County fairgrounds.

 Cheese Country Trail – Monroe WI Cheese Country Bike Trail meanders 47 miles to Mineral Point.